 On the subject: 11 ways to make money online without fraud

-Technically, providers are able to view everything that you transmit over the Internet in unencrypted form.
+Technically, ISPs are capable of viewing everything that you transmit over the Internet in unencrypted form.
 That is why it is worth using sites with a secure connection (https) or additionally using VPN providers.
-VPN is an intermediary that provides the same Internet access through an encrypted communication channel to protect against external “wiretapping”.
-It’s important not to forget that this does not ensure absolute invulnerability: you simply trust your data to another company, often from another country.
-Experienced users can organize a VPN server for themselves and become their own “VPN provider”, which will reduce some of the risks.
-However, in this case, access to open communications will already be with the hosting company where you will place the VPN server.
+A VPN is an intermediary that provides the same Internet access via an encrypted communication channel to protect against external eavesdropping.
+It is only important not to forget that this does not provide one hundred percent invulnerability: you simply trust your data to another company, often from another country.
+Experienced users can organize their own VPN server and become their own "VPN provider", which will reduce some of the risks.
+However, in this case, the hosting company will have access to open communications, where you will host the VPN server.

 All telecom operators are required by law to cooperate with law enforcement agencies in investigations and provide them with access to user data, and sometimes to facilitate access to secure communications.

-Although strong encryption seriously complicates Internet monitoring, the server address is usually transmitted unencrypted first: this is necessary to exchange keys and establish a secure connection.
-And this also contributes to vulnerability: to get sensitive information, it’s often not so important what you transmit, it matters where or where.
-Connection facts and related information (“metadata”), if compared with other information available from your providers, will allow you to learn a lot about you even without access to your encrypted data.
+Although strong encryption seriously complicates Internet surveillance, the server address is usually transmitted unencrypted first to exchange keys and establish a secure connection.
+And this also contributes to vulnerability: for receiving sensitive information, it is often not so important what exactly you are transmitting - it is important where or from where.
+Connection facts and related information (“metadata”), when combined with other information your ISPs have, will reveal a lot about you, even without access to your encrypted data.